Scroll To Top

 View east: Nahal Samach looking toward the Golan Heights and Ein Keshatot on the edge of the plateau (not pictured; See “Ein Keshatot Synagogue” on page 33).

-I tried to hike along the streambed as I climbed toward Ein Keshatot.
+I hiked along the streambed as I climbed toward Ein Keshatot.

 Unfortunately, I lost an expensive pair of glasses crossing the stream through the thick brush.